 Steve recommends asking selected audience members to submit questions to a moderator in advance.
 Then, when the talk is over, he suggests having one person firing questions at him, with questions included in any audio/video recording of the presentation.

 For any group larger than 25 people, Steve needs a microphone.
-He’s not able to do as good a job with a wired microphone, a handheld microphone or a podium microphone.

 Steve handles his own travel arrangements when travel is required, or (for large conferences), will work with your meeting planner to select flights, overnight accommodations and ground transportation.